bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - Bootstrap v4 uses the CSS style `border-collapse: collapsed` on table elements.
 This prevents any borders on the sticky columns from "sticking" to the column, and hence those borders will scroll when the body scrolls.
-To get around this issue, set the prop `no-border-collapse` on the table (note that this may cause double width borders when using features such as `bordered`, etc).
+To get around this issue, set the prop `no-border-collapse` on the table (note that this may cause double width borders when using features such as `bordered`, etc.).
 - BootstrapVue's custom CSS is required in order to support sticky columns.
 - The sticky column feature uses CSS style `position: sticky` to position the column cells.
 Internet Explorer does not support `position: sticky`, hence for IE 11 the sticky column will scroll with